Fill out the online application and submit the following:

-Current Brown students: see this page for application requirements.
+Current Brown students: see the 5th-Year MPA page for application requirements.

 No. However, prior exposure to courses in economics and statistics are of great benefit to incoming students.